Everything I wish someone had told me when I changed my relationship with alcohol

 Looking after my body was the biggest challenge for me.
 How to get a good night’s sleep, do enough exercise, eat healthily, avoid caffeine and sugar, see friends regularly and spend time relaxing.
 For anyone, this is a big deal.
 My main advice here is to plan it out.
 Use a notebook to write down what steps can be done during the week to improve on these elements.
 I’ve put some suggestions at the end of the article.

 The book ‘This Naked Mind’ gives a good study on the influences on your subconscious by your friends, adverts, and society.
 In our current social life, there is a huge pressure to drink.
-Not drinking alcohol is one thing but working out how to do this in public is much harder.
+Changing your relationship with alcohol personally is one thing but working out how to do this in public is much harder.

 Tip 1: Be assertive.
 You have made a decision to quit and nobody has the right to force you to do otherwise.